augmented-kb/.github/profile/README.md

 A personal knowledge management tool built around a DAG (directed acyclic graph).
 It is classified as an **Agent with tools** — the simplest and most common production shape.

+## Intro (2026 July)

+`augmented-kb` is a personal knowledge-management / AI-agent stack, split across four repos plus this org-profile repo.

+- **`kb-agent`** — the core product.
+A personal knowledge base built on a DAG (`data/nodes.json` + `data/edges.json`).
+Workflow: `/extract-subgraph` (Claude reads a chunk of source text and extracts nodes/edges into a snapshot `data/subgraph_*.json`) → `/merge-subgraph` (Claude synonym-matches the snapshot against the main graph, dedupes, and merges it in, asking the human where to attach it) → a small Express webapp (`server.js`) for manual browsing/CRUD.
+Recent commits are actively populating the graph from ISO 27005 and other frameworks.

+- **`dataset-1-cissp`** — raw material repo.
+Structured CISSP study notes.
+One of the input sources kb-agent's `/extract-subgraph` ingests.

+- **`prompt-eval-pipeline`** — a generic declarative YAML framework for evaluating/comparing LLM prompts (metrics: contains, exact_match, regex, llm_judge, composite; exports JSON/CSV/MD/HTML).
+Not originally built for augmented-kb — it currently only has a "narrative-function-extractor" prompt (fr/en), left over from a different use case.
+Candidate tool to adapt for evaluating kb-agent's `/extract-subgraph` and `/merge-subgraph` prompts.

+- **`youtube-transcript-api`** — a fork of `jdepoix/youtube-transcript-api`.
+Earmarked as a future raw-material source: pull video transcripts and feed them into kb-agent's extraction pipeline, the same role `dataset-1-cissp` plays today.

+- **`.github`** (this repo) — org profile, also doubling as the conceptual write-up (below) on how these pieces compose as agents/workflows.

+Overall shape: raw material (`dataset-1-cissp`, later `youtube-transcript-api`) → extraction/merge agent (`kb-agent`) building the knowledge graph → prompt evaluation (`prompt-eval-pipeline`, once adapted) to systematically test/tune the extraction and merge prompts.

 ## Demo recording

 [demo_kb_agent.mp4](https://catamaniacrm.sharepoint.com/:v:/r/sites/CAT-SECURITE/Documents/50%20-%20Sensibilisation%20et%20formation/AI/demo_kb_agent.mp4?csf=1&web=1&e=KFejo7)